 Everybody loves an inventor.
 It’s exciting to see what unexpected invention they will come up with next.
-However, inventions take time and money, and lack of any one of these results in many potential inventors giving up their pursuit.
+However, inventions take time and money.
+A lack of either results in many potential inventors giving up their pursuit.
 To encourage student inventors to pursue higher education and hone their skills, several organizations and colleges offer financial support by way of scholarships.

-If you love experimenting and inventing, check out these few scholarships that are awarded to student inventors:
+If you love experimenting and inventing, check out these few scholarships awarded to student inventors:

 Amount: $10,000; $15,000; $25,000